SanalDominic/useradminmanagement/README.md

 ## Features

 * Login, Signup and Home page for users.
+* Login is validated using JWT.
 * ### Admin panel
 * Admin panel have login with validation
 * Admin can view and perform search on user data
 * Admin can create, delete and edit user data.
+*  Handled sessions using JWT.

 ## Prerequisites